rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 ./scons.py -jX bin mode=release
 ```

 Here, "X" is the number of processors to use during compilation.
 For compilation on a laptop, the recommended number of processors is 1.
-If you are working on a larger workstation or cluster, we recommend scaling between 8-24 processors.
+If you are working on a larger workstation or high performance computing cluster, we recommend scaling up to 8-24 processors.
 More information can be found in the [Rosetta Build Documentation](https://www.rosettacommons.org/docs/wiki/build_documentation/Build-Documentation#setting-up-rosetta-3_basic-setup).

 To get PyRosetta, install miniconda first.
 On OSX or Linux, this is: